-Title Reach Behaviour Code Adults & Children V1 Document purpose/summary The purpose of this policy is to enable Reach volunteers and staff to promote, through example, honesty, respect, and courtesy.
+Reach Behaviour Code Adults & Children V5

+The purpose of this policy is to enable Reach members, volunteers and staff to promote, through example, honesty, respect, and courtesy.
 Provide a safe, caring, and effective environment.
 Encourage relationships based on kindness, respect, honesty, tolerance and understanding of the needs of others.
+Show appreciation of the efforts and contribution of all and protect the reputation of our organisation.
+This policy includes two distinct codes of practice: Behaviour Code Adults

+Behaviour Code Children Operations Lead

+Safeguarding

+18-02-2025

+Every two years, or earlier if there is a change in evidence.

+Developed in consultation with REACH Activity Week (RAW) Mentors

+Board of Trustees

+All Reach Members, Volunteers and Staff

+Electronic: Intranet Written: Upon request to Reach Business Support Please contact Reach Business Support if you require this document in an alternative format.

+Yes

-Show appreciation of the efforts and contribution of all.
-This policy includes two distinct codes of practice: Behaviour Code Adults Behaviour Code Children Owner Operations Lead Policy Department Safeguarding Ratification date 16 September 2023 Review date and frequency Every two years, or earlier if there is a change in evidence Consultation process Developed in consultation with REACH Activity Week (RAW) Mentors Ratified by BOT Target audience All Reach Volunteers, Members, Staff and Trustees Circulation Electronic: Intranet Written: Upon request to Reach Business Support Please contact Reach Business Support if you require this document in an alternative format.
-Equality analysis checklist completed Yes References/ sources of Working Together to Safeguard Children 2018 information Keeping Children Safe in Education 2022 Safeguarding Vulnerable Groups Act (2006) Children's Act (2004) Equalities Act (2010) NSPCC Guidance: Behavior Management & Codes of Conduct
+Working Together to Safeguard Children 2018

+Keeping Children Safe in Education 2022 Safeguarding Vulnerable Groups Act (2006) Children's Act (2004) Equalities Act (2010) NSPCC Guidance: Behavior Management & Codes of Conduct

-Associated documentation/cross referenced policies Safeguarding Policy Child Protection Policy Feedback and Complaints Policy Bulling & Harassment Policy Equality, Diversity, and Inclusion Policy Disciplinary Procedures Supersedes document Behavior Policy Trips (Oct 2019)
+Associated documentation/cross referenced policies Safeguarding Policy Child Protection Policy Feedback and Complaints Policy Bullying & Harassment Policy Equality, Diversity, and Inclusion Policy Disciplinary Procedures Supersedes document Behavior Policy Trips (Oct 2019)